citp/privacy-policy-historical/y/yu/yuk/yuku.com.md

 In the future, Yuku may update and revise its privacy policy.
 We will provide conspicuous notice on our website if we decide to change our privacy policy in a way that would be materially less restrictive than this policy.
 At that time, you will have the opportunity to decide whether or not you would like Yuku to apply the new privacy policy to your personal information or to opt out of the new policy.
 If you continue to use Yuku, you will be accepting the new policies.
 If you decide to opt out of the new policy, you will no longer be able to participate as a member.
 The effective date of this policy is Januaary 4, 2006.

-Ultimately, you are solely responsible for maintaining the secrecy of your passwords and⁄or any account information.
+Ultimately, you are solely responsible for maintaining the secrecy of your passwords and/or any account information.
 Please be careful and responsible whenever you're online.
 The few employees who have access to personal data are trained to comply with the above privacy policy and made aware of any updates or modifications.

 ## Questions?